 Most people think Del Boy and Rodney’s grubby three-wheeled van was a Robin Reliant but it wasn’t.
 It was a Reliant Regal Supervan.
 They used between six and 18 during the 20 years of filming and the main van is in the Cars of the Stars Museum in Cumbria.

-The original Reliant Regal was built for 20 years between 1953 and 1973 and is one of the most iconic and famous cars from TV.
+While it was never going to be one of the best looking cars ever, the original Reliant Regal was built for 20 years between 1953 and 1973 and is one of the most iconic and famous cars from TV.
 It was so light it was considered a tricycle and could be driven on a Class A motorcycle licence.
 The first generation was made of wood and in 1962 Reliant released the Mk VII, badged as the Regal 3/25 and 3/30 in reference to the number of wheels and the brake horsepower!
 The bigger engined version had a number of optional extras including a fog light, sun visors, oil gauge and metallic paint…

 Del Boy’s Regal Supervan had a staggering 701cc engine and, interestingly, the Only Fools and Horses Reliant Regal appeared in a cartoon in a short advert for the Discovery Channel.
 The cartoon man was driving a sports car and after a short drive it turned into the Supervan with the announcer saying ‘what a plonker’ in an homage to Del Boy’s famous saying.